ojroques/ojroques.github.io/index.md

 # About Me

-I'm currently a DevOps Engineer at [Scaleway](https://www.scaleway.com) in Paris, France since 2023.

-Before that, I worked at Cisco from 2019 to 2023 as a Network Engineer on scalable end-to-end encryption solutions for real-time communications.
+I'm working at Cisco as a Network Engineer on scalable end-to-end encryption solutions for real-time communications.

 I graduated from [Imperial College](https://www.imperial.ac.uk/study/pg/computing/secure-software-systems/)